klory/klory.github.io/README.md

 Simply edit `_bibliography/papers.bib`.
 You can also add new `*.bib` files and customize the look of your publications however you like by editing `_pages/publications.md`.

+> If you have publications in new year, you HAVE TO add the new year in `_pages/publications.md`.

 Keep meta-information about your co-authors in `_data/coauthors.yml` and Jekyll will insert links to their webpages automatically.

 #### Collections